pikulbrita/notes/README.md

 6. Follow coding standards and conventions to ensure code consistency and uniformity.
 It also helps to write code with a specific audience in mind, such as other team members or future maintainers.
 7. Learn and use version control systems (VCS) like Git to manage your source code.
 VCS allows you to track changes, collaborate with others, undo mistakes, merge code from different branches, among other features.
 8. Continuously learn and stay up- to-date with new programming languages, libraries, tools, techniques, best-practices, security vulnerabilities, performance optimizations, debugging techniques and other related topics.
 By keeping yourself informed and up to date, it will help you write better code faster.

+# 2024-03-04
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, maintainable code first.
+Optimize only when necessary and after profiling.
+Understand that readability counts and simplicity often leads to efficiency.
+Remember that a program that's easy to understand and modify will save more time and resources in the long run."